rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 ### Generate labels in semantic actions

-One thing that I left in the first version of the poster that still annoyed me was that labels were generated at match time, not at semantic action evaluation time.
+One thing that I left in the poster version that still annoyed me was that labels were generated at match time, not at semantic action evaluation time.
 It would not produce incorrect results.
 At worst, some labels end up not being used because the counter value captured was in a rule that later failed.
 But dealing with labels at match time does not make sense.
 It should really happen at semantic action evaluation time.

-Here is what the `Not` rule looks like in the first version of the poster:
+Here is what the `Not` rule looks like in the poster version:

 <div class="highlight"><pre><span></span>Not <span class="nb">=</span> ast<span class="nb">:</span>x <span class="nc">#</span><span class="nb">:</span>a <span class="nc">#</span><span class="nb">:</span>b <span class="nb">-&gt;</span> { <span class="s">&quot;I(&#39;BACKTRACK&#39;, &quot;</span> b <span class="s">&quot;)</span><span class="se">\n</span><span class="s">&quot;</span>
                          x